ponceto/launchpad/README.md

 ```

-### Select a specific MIDI peripheral

-By default, the utility will use the string `Launchpad Mini` to find a usable Launchpad.

-But you can select a specific MIDI peripheral by using `--midi`, `--midi-input`, `--midi-output` options.

-The utility will use each provided string like a prefix to compare with all available inputs/outputs and will choose the first match.

-Example:
+### reset

+You can reset the device with this command:

 ```
-launchpad --midi="Launchpad Mini:Launchpad Mini MIDI 1"
+Usage: launchpad [options] reset

+Reset the Launchpad

+Arguments:

+    none

 ```

-### Colors cycle
+### cycle

 You can cycle all colors with this command:

 ```
 Usage: launchpad [options] cycle

-Display a color cycle on the launchpad
+Display a color cycle on the Launchpad

+Arguments:

+    none

 ```

-### Print a message
+### print

 You can print a message with this command:

 ```
 Usage: launchpad [options] print {message}

-Print a message on the launchpad
+Print a message on the Launchpad

+Arguments:

+    message             specifies the message to print

 ```

-### Scroll a message
+### scroll

 You can scroll a message with this command:

 ```
 Usage: launchpad [options] scroll {message}

-Scroll a message on the launchpad
+Scroll a message on the Launchpad

+Arguments:

+    message             specifies the message to scroll

 ```

-### Game of Life
+### gameoflife

-You can run the Conway [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with this command:
+You can display the [Conway Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with this command:

 ```
 Usage: launchpad [options] gameoflife {pattern}

-Display a Game of Life on the launchpad
+Display a Game of Life on the Launchpad

-The optional pattern can be one of these:

-    - random
-    - glider
+Arguments:

+    pattern             specifies the pattern to simulate:

+                        'random' display a random pattern
+                        'glider' display a glider pattern

 ```